If you want to find a barrister, please use our Find a Barrister Directory.

 This page explains why a barrister can be your best form of representation, including:

 - Why barristers should be briefed. read

 - How do you find and brief a barrister? read

 - Equitable briefing - why it matters. read

 - When the barrister should be briefed. read

-The Bar is a cost effective way of dealing with litigation and opinion work.
-Barristers are directly accessible by solicitors and companies and they provide an excellent alternative to engaging the services of a law firm.
-In many situations an instructing solicitor is required, but the barrister you engage may help you locate an instructing solicitor.
+The Bar is a cost-effective way of dealing with litigation and opinion work.
+Barristers are directly accessible by solicitors and companies, they provide an excellent alternative to engaging the services of a law firm.
+In many situations, an instructing solicitor is required, but the barrister you engage may help you locate an instructing solicitor.
 Please refer to our section on Direct Briefing to find out when you do not need an instructing solicitor.

 Given that both solicitors and barristers have rights of audience in courts and tribunals, why should a barrister be used?
 There are many good reasons for doing so: